silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 ### Create a debug configuration for an edX common unit test
 * Choose "Run > Edit Configurations..."
-* Select the "Studio" configuration.
+* Select the "LMS" configuration.
 * Click the "Copy configuration" button (next to the "-" button).
-* Change the name to "Studio CommonTests".
+* Change the name to "Common Tests".
 * Change the script to ```/edx/app/edxapp/venvs/edxapp/bin/nosetests```
 * Change the "Script parameters" to run the test:
   * e.g. ```common/lib/xmodule/xmodule/tests/test_resource_templates.py```